Combined Degree: Computer Science B.S. and Applied Computer Science M.S.

 - Highly-credentialed and well-connected faculty.

-- The School of CIS has its own dedicated state of the art computer labs for hands-on equipment.
+- The School of Computing has its own dedicated state-of-the-art computer labs for hands-on equipment.
 A premier data communications lab and computer architecture lab are also available.

 - Accelerate your career trajectory and complete your degrees one step ahead of the competition.